 What we do

 The Global Hepatitis Programme provides evidence-based, normative and policy support to Member States in scaling up hepatitis treatment, care and prevention services to enable a comprehensive and sustainable response to viral hepatitis in developing countries.
-Currently, we are undertaking development of the first global health sector strategy for hepatitis for 2016-2016 to facilitate our work in the post-2015 development context.

 Where we work